Skip to content

 2. It knows fields are separated by commas in SELECT, so it automatically separates the printed items with commas

 Because of the automatic print and comma-separation, the anonymous function number -> number tells @EACH that for each item number it should print the item and separate the items with commas.
-Therefore, the complete output from the example above is:
+Therefore, the complete output from the example is:

 1